zksecurity/RFCs/source/starknet/fri.md

 ![queries](/img/starknet/queries.png)

 In the real FRI protocol, each layer's polynomial would be sent using a hash-based commitment (e.g. a Merkle tree of its evaluations over a large domain).
-As such, the verifier must ensure that each commitment consistently represent the proper reduction of the previous layer's polynomial.
+As such, the verifier must ensure that each commitment consistently represents the proper reduction of the previous layer's polynomial.
 To do that, they "query" commitments of the different polynomials of the different layers at points/evaluations.
 Let's see how this works.

 Given a polynomial $p_0(x) = g_0(x^2) + x h_0(x^2)$ and two of its evaluations at some points $v$ and $-v$, we can see that the verifier can recover the two halves by computing: